California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 3. PDF and HTML formats are more difficult to store, transmit and interpret than plain text.

-## Benefits of OWRS
+### Benefits of OWRS

 OWRS attempts to overcome these downsides by specifying a plain text format to fully specify a water rate structure.
 Specifically:

-1. OWRS is based on [YAML](http://yaml.org/), and as such it is designed to be easy to store, transmit, and parse in any programming language.
+1. OWRS is based on [YAML](http://yaml.org/), and as such it is designed to be easy to store, transmit, and parse in any programming language while also being easy for humans to read.

-2. a

-3. a

-## Vision for the Future
+2. All the details stating how to calculate a customer bill, including formulas and conditional charges are specified in a single flat file.

+These features sound nice on paper, but the real benefit of this standard is in all of the tools that it enables.

+* RateParser is an [R package](https://www.r-project.org/about.html) that has the ability to interpret OWRS files and calculate water bills.
+The package is designed to simplify the work of analysts and economists interested in calculating water bills under a variety of rate structures.

+* [RateComparison](https://github.com/California-Data-Collaborative/RateComparison) is a software program (written in [R Shiny](http://shiny.rstudio.com/)) that compares the revenue, equity, and demand implications of different water rate structures.

-Ultimately this standard will form the foundation for a comprehensive database of water price information.
-When combined with customer billing data (like that gathered by the [CaDC](http://californiadatacollaborative.com/)), this enables the analysis of utility revenue stability and water bill equity.
+* In the future, this standard will form the foundation for a comprehensive database of water price information, similar in nature to the [Utility Rate Database](http://en.openei.org/wiki/Utility_Rate_Database) in the energy sector.
+When combined with customer billing data (like that centralized through the [CaDC](http://californiadatacollaborative.com/)), this will enable a detailed, inter-utility analysis of revenue stability and water price equity.

 ### How to Contribute